The secret sauce behind 11 of Etsy’s top sellers

 Jacqueline van Heyst began designing and making silver jewellery for family and friends when she returned to Sydney after living and working overseas.

-Van Heyst says sales have increased 20% each year since she started and allows her have a great family life and stay fulfilled in her work.
+Van Heyst says sales have increased 20% each year since she started and allows her to have a great family life and stay fulfilled in her work.

 She says more than half her sales are from the US, followed by Australia, Canada, UK France, Germany, Sweden, NZ, Singapore and Russia.